Customizing Over the Air Updates

 • 60: Failure

-• There is no enough free space to download the target
+• There is not enough free space to download the Target

 • 70: Failure

-• The pulled target content is invalid, specifically App compose file is invalid
+• The pulled Target content is invalid: App compose file is invalid

 • 120: Failure